Furnace Repair Sunnyvale

 How can I tell if my furnace is the correct size for my home?

-A correctly sized furnace is crucial for efficient and comfortable heating.
-An too-small furnace won't adequately heat the space.
-An oversized furnace will short cycle, causing wear and tear, inconsistent heating, and inflated utility bills.
-Signs that your furnace may not be correctly sized include::
+A properly sized furnace is essential for efficient and comfortable heating.
+An too-small furnace will constantly run and struggle to heat your home effectively, especially in cold weather..
+An too-large furnace will short cycle, causing wear and tear, inconsistent heating, and inflated utility bills.
+Here are some signs your furnace may be improperly sized:

 • High Energy Bills: An incorrectly sized furnace can lead to increased energy consumption.